seinecle/Plugins-for-Gephi/README.md

 Reads a node attribute that contains RGB or #hex values, and colors nodes accordingly.
 See the [Gephi Marketplace](https://marketplace.gephi.org/plugin/give-color-to-nodes/) for details.

+##6.
+Scientometrics Overlay Toolkot
+Overlays bibliographical references onto a map of science, a la [Loet Leydesdorf et al](http://www.leydesdorff.net/overlaytoolkit/).
+This plugin works but is not finalized.
+Not available on the Gephi Marketplace, but please do contact me if you'd need to use it.

 ###Citing any of these plugins in a publication
 I would really appreciate if you would reference these plugins in your publications if making use of them.
 Citation format is: